eagereyes/eagereyes.org/publications/Kosara-InfoVisPoster-2010.md

 ---
 title: "Indirect Multi-Touch Interaction for Brushing in Parallel Coordinates"
+description: "Interaction in visualization is often complicated and tedious.
+Brushing data in a visualization such as parallel coordinates allows the user to select data points according to certain criteria; modifying a brush requires a lot of effort and mode switches.
+We propose the use of multi-touch interaction to provide fast and convenient interaction with parallel coordinates.
+By using a multi-touch trackpad rather than the screen directly, the user’s hands do not obscure the visualization during interaction.
+Using one, two, three, or four fingers, the user can easily and quickly perform complex selections."
 ---

 # Indirect Multi-Touch Interaction for Brushing in Parallel Coordinates